amityadav0/simpleswap/README.md

 #### Create Pool (whitlelist)
     - simpleswapd  tx simpleswap create-pool "1000eth,1000weth" "6,6" 100 --from alice
-    - Note: Can only be done by owner (cosmos14tpfntxwkv30d6re3hrk8ny72r50vpalkapy2k)
+    - Note: Can only be done by owner, removed for testing(anyone can create pool)

 #### Add liquidity
     - simpleswapd  tx simpleswap add-liquidity poole546c64ea2770e4bf76808611963b12673ed7af8d2a1194ce584ae9a5c987255 "1000eth,1000weth" --from alice